marco76/java-demo/server/src/main/resources/pages/how-the-pages-are-rendered.md

 ```

 ### What's wrong with this?
-- The server performances can be improved with a caching mechanism
 - For public blogs is not ideal.
 Google and other search algorithms don't like JavaScript frameworks.
 They cannot index the pages.
 We could pre-render the pages in html but it's not our goal